Tube and Tyre Basic Guides By Carter Hayes February 26, 2026 8 min read

 Remove the Wheel and Inspect Rim and Tire

-With your roadside kit ready and the bike stabilized on a firm stand, loosen the axle nut with a socket wrench and support the wheel as you slide the axle free—don’t let the wheel drop or the bike tip.
-Maintain wheel stability throughout removal, backing up each step with a secondary support or helper.
-Once off, perform a methodical rim inspection and tire check before touching the tube.
+With your roadside kit ready and the bike stabilized on a firm stand, loosen the axle nut with a socket wrench.
+Support the wheel as you slide the axle free.
+Don’t let the wheel drop or the bike tip.
+Keep the wheel stable throughout removal and back each step up with a secondary support or a helper if needed.
+Once the wheel is off, do a thorough rim inspection and tire check before you touch the tube.

-Document any damage; repairs may be required before fitting a new tube.
+Note any damage.
+Repairs may be needed before you fit a new tube.

 Break the Bead and Remove the Old Tube Safely

 Make sure the tire is fully deflated, then use a bead breaker or tire lever to apply steady pressure around the circumference until the bead separates from the rim.
-If the bead’s stubborn, warm the tire slightly with low-pressure air to soften the rubber before trying again.
-Once the bead’s broken, work a tire lever under the bead and slide it around the rim to free and remove the old tube, then inspect rim and tire for debris or damage.
+If the bead is stubborn, warm the tire slightly with gentle heat or sunlight to soften the rubber before trying again.
+Once the bead is broken, work a tire lever under it and slide it around the rim to free and remove the old tube.
+Then inspect the rim and tire for debris or damage.

 Break The Bead

-Start by seating the wheel securely and using a bead breaker or a C‑clamp to apply steady pressure along the tire edge, beginning at the valve stem and working your way around to release the bead evenly.
-Use proper bead breaking techniques and reliable bead breaker tools to avoid rim damage.
-If the bead’s stubborn, slightly deflate and warm the tire with low heat or sunlight to loosen the rubber.
+Start by seating the wheel securely.
+Use a bead breaker or a C-clamp to apply steady pressure along the tire edge, beginning at the valve stem and working around to release the bead evenly.
+If the bead is stubborn, slightly deflate and warm the tire with low heat or sunlight to loosen the rubber.

-After the bead’s freed, you’ll be ready to remove the tube safely.
+Once the bead is freed, you’re ready to remove the tube safely.

 Remove The Tube